jamesmatuk/NeMO-FFA/paper_replication/README.txt

-This is supplemental material for the paper entitled 'Bayesian Functional Principal Components Analysis using Relaxed Mutually Orthogonal Processes'.
+This is supplemental material for the paper entitled 'Bayesian modeling of nearly mutually orthogonal processes'.
 In the 3 directories are code used to replicate the results presented in the paper.
 Below, we describe the contents of the directories and discuss replication workflow.

 /cebu_data_analysis -